Daily readings

 Friday, May 22, 2026

 Saint Rita of Cascia.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Rita of Cascia